fbpx Skip to content

 What is Infant CPR?

 Children have flexible bones, ensuring they don’t get hurt when CPR is required.
+When performing CPR on an infant, it is crucial to make a complete seal over both the infant’s mouth and nose while administering rescue breaths.
 However, infants require special care because they are more delicate because of their lighter weight and bone density.
 Therefore, children and infant CPR teaches you to check for responsiveness and a pulse in different age groups and perform rescue breaths and chest compressions.

 Checking for Responsiveness in Children and Infants